mavi13/GCFiddle/README.md

 - The "Help" button opens the Readme on the server.
 - There are additional buttons with some advanced functionality, which will be shown when you click on "GCFiddle" (not shown here, you can skip it for first reading):
   - The "Index" button create an example index and shows it as result.
 This can be copied into an example index file.
-  - The "Remove Logs" button removes the log entries from the scripts metadata "#GC_INFO", if available.
-    This could be useful, if you want to shrink the script metadata comment.
   - The "Console" button activates the console for debugging

 ### Filter box